-Position the cursor near any one of the corners of the plot frame you wish to edit and click LB to select it.
+Click LB on Pick and then select the existing plot frame that you wish to edit.

+click LB to select it.
 When it highlights, click MB to confirm the selection.
-The 'Plot Frame Edit' panel will appear as seen earlier.

-To shut down the 'New Plot Frame Edit' panel click LB on Finish.
+To shut down the New Plot Frame Edit panel, click LB on Finish.

-17.17.3 Create Plot using Plot Frame PPF Editor
+17.16.3 Create Plots Using Plot Frame PPF Editor